filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/datacap/index.md

 func TransferFrom(params TransferFromParams) TransferFromReturn {}
 ```

-Transfers DataCap tokens between from the from_address to the to_address.
+Transfers DataCap between the from_address to the to_address.

 `uint`  TransferFromMethodNum = 3621052141.